Apply as a first-year student

 High school transcripts may be sent by your school via mail, fax, or through Naviance (if available at your school) or may be submitted by the applicant.
 A homeschool transcript should include subjects and grades for each year.
 The coursework requirement may also be met with a high school equivalency certificate or diploma score (such as the GED, HiSET, or TASC).Successful candidates for admission have completed the following high school-level courses:

-For students who are 23 or older, or have been out of high school for 5 years, Accuplacer scores may be submitted in lieu of ACT or SAT scores.
+For students who are 23 or older, or have been out of high school for 5 years, Accuplacer scores may be required for purpose of determining math and comp placement.
 Accuplacer is a college placement exam which determines skills in reading, writing and math.
 The test is available at our testing center and may also be offered at your local community college.
 Learn more about Accuplacer at FLC.

 A non-refundable $40 application fee is required to process your application.
 When you apply online you will be asked to submit a credit or debit card, or you may submit without an online payment and send a check to the Admission Office payable to “Fort Lewis College.”
 Please ensure your full name and date of birth are included in the comment section on the check.